rk1809/OTS/README.md

 that trader can perform.

 GRANT SELECT ON ots.oil_prices TO 'trader'@'localhost';

-GRANT select,update ON ots.users to 'trader@localhost' identified by
+GRANT select,update ON ots.users to 'trader@localhost' identified by 'trader@123';

-'trader@123';

 GRANT select ON ots.feature to 'trader@localhost' identified by 'trader@123';

 GRANT select ON ots.role to 'trader@localhost' identified by 'trader@123';

-GRANT select ON ots.role_has_features to 'trader@localhost' identified by
+GRANT select ON ots.role_has_features to 'trader@localhost' identified by 'trader@123';

-'trader@123';

-GRANT select, update, insert ON ots.payments to 'trader@localhost' identified by
+GRANT select, update, insert ON ots.payments to 'trader@localhost' identified by 'trader@123';

-'trader@123';

-GRANT select, INSERT, UPDATE ON ots.orders to 'trader@localhost' identified by
+GRANT select, INSERT, UPDATE ON ots.orders to 'trader@localhost' identified by 'trader@123';

-'trader@123';

-GRANT select, INSERT, UPDATE ON ots.places to 'trader@localhost' identified by
+GRANT select, INSERT, UPDATE ON ots.places to 'trader@localhost' identified by 'trader@123';

-'trader@123';

-GRANT select,INSERT, UPDATE ON ots.cancels to 'trader@localhost' identified by
+GRANT select,INSERT, UPDATE ON ots.cancels to 'trader@localhost' identified by 'trader@123';

-'trader@123';

-GRANT select, update ON ots.client to 'trader@localhost' identified by
+GRANT select, update ON ots.client to 'trader@localhost' identified by'trader@123';

-'trader@123';

-GRANT select, update ON ots.trader to 'trader@localhost' identified by
+GRANT select, update ON ots.trader to 'trader@localhost' identified by 'trader@123';

-'trader@123';

-client - This database user has restricted access to only those Tables that can

-be accessed by users of this role.
+client - This database user has restricted access to only those Tables that can be accessed by users of this role.

 GRANT SELECT ON ots.oil_prices TO 'client'@'localhost' ;
-GRANT select ON ots.role

-to 'client@localhost' identified by 'client@123';
+GRANT select ON ots.role to 'client@localhost' identified by 'client@123';

 GRANT select ON ots.feature to 'client@localhost' identified by 'client@123';

-GRANT select ON ots.role_has_features to 'client@localhost' identified by
+GRANT select ON ots.role_has_features to 'client@localhost' identified by 'client@123';

-'client@123';

 GRANT select ON ots.payments to 'client@localhost' identified by 'client@123';

-GRANT SELECT, INSERT ON ots.orders to 'client@localhost' identified by
+GRANT SELECT, INSERT ON ots.orders to 'client@localhost' identified by 'client@123';

-'client@123';

-GRANT select, INSERT ON ots.places to 'client@localhost' identified by
+GRANT select, INSERT ON ots.places to 'client@localhost' identified by 'client@123';

-'client@123';

-GRANT select, update ON ots.users to 'client@localhost' identified by
+GRANT select, update ON ots.users to 'client@localhost' identified by 'client@123';

-'client@123';

 GRANT select ON ots.client to 'client@localhost' identified by 'client@123';

 Performance:

-	Database is one of the most important tiers that is responsible for

-performance of the systems.
-OTS is not a very a compute heavy application and

-hence Database would definitely be the primary resource on which application’s

-performance will depend.
+Database is one of the most important tiers that is responsible for performance of the systems.
+OTS is not a very a compute heavy application and hence Database would definitely be the primary resource on which application’s performance will depend.

 Measures taken for Performance of the database are as described below.
 Connection:

-	Database connection takes time which is why dbcp connection pooling

-Module was used in order to not have to create a new connection for every query.
+	Database connection takes time which is why dbcp connection pooling Module was used in order to not have to create a new connection for every query.
 DBCP connection pool of following configuration has been defined

 initialSize="3"